How much does it cost to have a child in Tennessee? - NewsBreak

 Alaska, Massachusetts, and New York are the most expensive states to have a baby, while Arkansas, Alabama, and Mississippi are the least expensive states to have a child.
 Alaska has the highest childbirth costs, West Virginia has the most expensive health insurance, and Massachusetts has the highest cost of child care.

-The researchers said it costs $21,208 to have a baby in Mississippi and Arkansas about $20,637.Memphis family goes viral for smart 1-year-old son
+The researchers said it costs $21,208 to have a baby in Mississippi and Arkansas about $20,637.Tennessee social services organization tangles with ‘Truth in Sentencing’ law

 Below are the national average costs for childbirth, child care, and health insurance: